Reloading your supply of bullets is not only an amazing way to save some cash but it is also a great way to be more involved in your hobby.

 With its powerful thermally protected motor, built-in sifter lid, and advance bowl design this Lyman Pro 1200 Turbo Tumbler can help you to remove oxidation, old lube, and fouling from your brass cases so that you can get them ready for reloading within no time.

-And for this reason it offers you a perfect balance between capacity, durability, and economy.
+And for this reason, this best brass tumbler for the money offers you a perfect balance between capacity, durability, and economy.

 Proudly made in the USA some of the key highlights of this affordable vibratory tumbler are: